-Assessment decisions will not be communicated by the independent assessor straight away, they will document and record their assessment decisions.
+The independent assessor will not communicate assessment decisions straight away, they will document and record their assessment decisions.
 These decisions are then shared for internal quality assurance checks prior to being communicated to the apprentice, employer, and provider.
 A final assessment decision cannot be made until all elements of assessment have been completed.
 Employers can access a record of assessment by accessing EPAPro.
 User guides are available for providers and employers that detail how reports can be viewed.